 While in Versailles Palace, be sure to explore the beautiful Garden which is still free at this time of the year (as the fountain shows which make the garden access paid for start in April), the Hall of Mirrors, The Queen’s Hamlet, Grand Trianon, and the Royal Opera of Versailles, while walking in the footsteps of France’s former royals.

-And to fully learn all the history of this grand place, I recommend booking this Versailles Palace guided tour to go with a knowledgable and friendly tour guide.
+And to fully learn all the history of this grand place, I recommend booking this Versailles Palace guided tour to go with a knowledgeable and friendly tour guide.

 12. Cheer on the runners at Paris Half Marathon (Semi de Paris)